ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Removed security level claim
 - Changed capitalization throughout the document for various terms
 - Eliminated use of DEB acronym for detached EAT bundles
+- Replicate claim optionality text from CWT and JWT
+- Several edits and clarifications for freshness and nonces
+- Correct eat_nonce registration for JSON-encoded tokens
+- Add security considerations for freshness